PrefectHQ/prefect/docs/guides/prefect-deploy.md

 ### The Pull Action

-The pull section is the most important section within the `prefect.yaml` file as it contains instructions for preparing your flows for a deployment run.
+The pull section is the most important section within the `prefect.yaml` file.
+It contains instructions for preparing your flows for a deployment run.
 These instructions will be executed each time a deployment created within this folder is run via a worker.

 There are three main types of steps that typically show up in a `pull` section: